TransMux/Branching/README.md

 <h1 align="center">Branching</h1>

-A Framework That Provides Easy To Use Plugin Integration.
+A Framework That Provides Easy To Use Plugin Integration. [-> doc <-](https://github.com/InEase/Branching/blob/master/docs/apis.md)

 ✅ Any Issue or PR or Suggestions are highly welcomed !